Butler Sherborn LLP Complaints Handling Procedure

 Verbal and written complaints which are dealt with formally through the CHP will be recorded by Butler Sherborn when they are made.
 Where the complaint is initially made orally, the complainant will be requested to send a written summary of their complaint to Richard Greasby (or an elected senior colleague if the complaint relates to work undertaken by him).
 We ask that you put your complaint in writing to make sure that we have a full understanding of the reasons for your complaint.
 Please send your written complaint to:

 Richard Greasby, Butler Sherborn LLP, 43 -45 Castle Street, Cirencester, Glos.
 GL7 1QD

 01285 883740 firstname.lastname@example.org www.butlersherborn.co.uk

-- Within twenty-eight working days of receipt of the written summary, the person dealing with the complaint will write to the client, in order to inform them of the outcome of the investigation into the complaint.
-If a full response cannot be reasonably given within 28 days a written update will be provided within that time followed by the full response as soon as possible thereafter.
+All written formal complaints will be acknowledged in writing within 3 working days.
+Within 15 working days of receipt of the written summary, the person dealing with the complaint will write to the complainant to inform them of the outcome of the investigation into the complaint.
+If a full response cannot be reasonably given within 15 working days a written update will be provided within that time followed by the full response as soon as possible thereafter.

 If the Complainant remains dissatisfied, you will have the option of referring to the appropriate redress scheme (see Stage Two below) OR for the complaint to be referred to another partner within Butler Sherborn (who is not involved with the transaction) for review.
 The conclusions of that review will be sent to the Complainant within 15 working days of that request in writing.

 Following the conclusions of our investigation in Stage One, a written statement of our final view and any agreed remedies will be sent to the Complainant.
 This will include how the matter can be referred to a redress scheme and that such a referral should be within 12 months of these final conclusions.
 The redress schemes available and their contact details are as follows: -